 Praised as “a composer to watch” by the Calgary Herald, Mr. Balzun has been the recipient of numerous commissions.
 His music has been performed in Canada, the United States, Costa Rica, and Taiwan, by ensembles such as Alberta Winds, Calgary Civic Symphony, Calgary Philharmonic Orchestra, CCM Wind Orchestra, Dallas Wind Symphony, the National Broadcast Orchestra of Canada, La Orquestra Vientos de Costa Rica, and Windago.
 Additional performances include those by Cadillac Moon Ensemble, Standing Wave Ensemble, and such luminary soloists as Corey Hamm and Richard Zeller.
 His music has been broadcast on CBC Radio 2 and Espace Musique.
 A selection of Mr. Balzun’s music is currently published by C. Alan Publications and Lovebird Music.
 He is an active member of ASCAP, CFAMC and SOCAN.

 Mr. Balzun studied Music Composition and Vocal Performance at University of Calgary, Biola University, and the Eastman School of Music, where he earned his Master's degree under the tutelage of Jan Opalach and Benton Hess.
 At Eastman, he was the only Master's student awarded an applied teaching assistantship for secondary voice lessons; he was subsequently nominated for the Teaching Assistant Prize for Excellence in Teaching.
 He has augmented his studies as a fellow at the Tanglewood Music Centre, where he was primarily mentored by Sanford Sylvan, and Pittsburgh Festival Opera as a Featured Artist in the Young Professional Artists program, where he was also in Jane Eaglen's inaugural class of the Mastersingers Project for Young Dramatic Voices.
-He has studied composition with Robert Denham, David Eagle, Laurie Radford, and Christopher Wills; and voice with Reid Bruton, William Lock, and Michelle Minke.
-Mr. Balzun currently serves on the voice faculties of Biola University and Fullerton College.
-In addition to teaching voice lessons at both institutions, Mr. Balzun also teaches group voices classes and Song Literature.
+He has studied composition with Robert Denham, David Eagle, Laurie Radford, and Christopher Wills; and voice with Reid Bruton, William Lock, Michelle Minke and Judith Natalucci.
+Mr. Balzun currently serves on the voice faculty of Biola University.
+In addition to teaching voice lessons, Mr. Balzun also teaches group voices classes, Lyric Diction and Song Literature.
 He previously served as the vocal coach and rehearsal pianist for Biola Opera at Biola University, as well as the director of the Opera Scenes Workshop.